trescommas/tinybacktest/README.md

 * Create a <code>Strategy</code> abstract class with strategy logic
 * Create <code>Trade</code> class to define a trade object
 * Implement a simple toy strategy

+## Important?

+As per the "tiny" in the name, repo should not exceed 1000loc